Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-In this work, we unveil the existence of finite-temperature QSR --- emanating from the QCP and extended by the symmetry-breaking field $h$ --- through thermal tensor-network calculations on quantum spin systems~\cite{li2011, Dong2017bilayer,Chen2018XTRG,tanTRG2023}.
-Figure~\ref{fig1}\textbf{b} illustrates the QSR that resides in the $h$-$T$ plane, orthogonal to the QCR in the $g$-$T$ plane in panel \textbf{c}.
-The QSR separates two distinct ordered phases, such as the spin-up and spin-down states in the Ising model, and the field $h$ couples to the order parameter.
+In this work, we unveil the existence of finite-temperature QSR --- emanating from the QCP and extended by the symmetry-breaking field $h$ --- through thermal tensor-network calculations on quantum spin systems~\cite{li2011, Dong2017bilayer, Chen2018XTRG, tanTRG2023}.
+Figure~\ref{fig1}\textbf{b} illustrates the QSR that resides in the $h$-$T$ plane, orthogonal to the QCR in the $g$-$T$ plane (Fig.~\ref{fig1}\textbf{c}).
+The QSR separates two distinct ordered phases, such as the spin-up and spin-down states in the Ising model, and the field $h$ couples to their order parameter.
 This leads to crossover lines characterized by a unique quantum supercritical scaling $T \propto h^{z\nu/\Delta}$.
-We further discover a pronounced MCE in the QSR, as shown in Fig.~\ref{fig1}\textbf{d}, characterized by universally diverging Gr\"uneisen ratio $\Gamma_h \propto T^{-\Delta/{z\nu}}$, which is derived from the scaling analysis (see methods).
-Furthermore, we propose that quantum supercritical phenomena can be realized and investigated in Ising magnet \cno~\cite{coldea2010,Robinson2014,kinross2014,wu2014,liang2015, Fava2020,amelin2020,morris2021,xu2022,woodland2023} (see Fig.~\ref{fig1}\textbf{e}) and similar compounds~\cite{He2005,Kimura2007,Lake2013,Klanj2015,wang2016,faure2018,wang2018,wang2019,zhang2020,zou2021,Wang2024Nature, He2006,Bera2014,Wang2015,Bera2017,Zou_2020,cui2019,Wang2018Nature,Xie2021Giant,Wendl2022Mesoscale,Liu2023Ultralow}, and design a field-tilting process for ultra-low temperature cooling.
-Additionally, we discuss other quantum supercritical candidates, including Heisenberg magnets with Dzyaloshinskii-Moriya (DM) interactions~\cite{Essler1998Dynamics,Oshikawa1997Gaps, Affleck1999Field,Zhao2003DMEffect,Lou2002Gap,Lou2005Midgap,Zvyagin2004,Oshikawa1999,Kohgi2001,Umegaki2015} and heavy-fermion materials~\cite{Bin2020}, etc, which serve as promising quantum supercritical coolants.
-Our findings establish a new paradigm for exploring supercritical phenomena and demonstrate a previously unexplored route to extreme cooling via anisotropic quantum magnetic systems. \\
+We further discover a pronounced MCE in the QSR, as shown in Fig.~\ref{fig1}\textbf{d}, characterized by universally diverging Gr\"uneisen ratio $\Gamma_h \equiv \frac{1}{T} (\frac{\partial T}{\partial h})_{S} \propto T^{-\Delta/{z\nu}}$ derived from the scaling analysis.
+Furthermore, we propose that quantum supercritical phenomena can be realized and investigated in Ising chain \cno~\cite{coldea2010, kinross2014, wu2014, liang2015, Fava2020, amelin2020, morris2021, xu2022, woodland2023} (see Fig.~\ref{fig1}\textbf{e}) and other Ising compounds~\cite{Kimura2007, faure2018, wang2018, wang2019, zou2021, Wang2024Nature, He2006, Wang2015, Bera2017, cui2019, Wang2018Nature, Xie2021Giant, Wendl2022Mesoscale, Liu2023Ultralow}, and design a field-tilting process for ultra-low temperature cooling.
+Additionally, we discuss other quantum supercritical systems, including Heisenberg magnets with Dzyaloshinskii-Moriya (DM) interactions~\cite{Essler1998Dynamics, Oshikawa1997Gaps, Affleck1999Field, Zhao2003DMEffect, Lou2002Gap, Lou2005Midgap, Zvyagin2004, Oshikawa1999, Kohgi2001, Umegaki2015} and heavy-fermion materials~\cite{Bin2020}, etc, which serve as promising quantum material coolants.
+Our findings establish a paradigm for exploring supercritical phenomena and demonstrate a route to extreme cooling via anisotropic quantum magnetic systems. \\